BestTimesToVisit.com Logo

 culture

-Learn a few basic Spanish phrases – 'Hola,' 'Gracias,' 'Por favor,' and 'Cuánto cuesta?' go a long way in showing respect and making connections.
-Colombians are incredibly warm and appreciate the effort, even if your Spanish isn't perfect.
-Don't be surprised if locals strike up conversations; they're generally very friendly!
+Learn a few basic Spanish phrases – 'Hola,' 'Gracias,' 'Por favor,' and 'Cuánto cuesta?' go a long way.
+Paisas (people from Medellín) are incredibly friendly and appreciate the effort.
+Don't be surprised if locals strike up conversations; a warm smile and a polite response are always welcome.

 food